INTENS-FI/intens/rest-api.md

 ### `default/`

-- GET returns list of defined defaults (names only, maybe `?values=true` to return also values).
+- GET returns the names of defined defaults as a list.
+With `?values=true` or `?only=v1,v2,...` it returns a JSON object with names and values.  `only` restricts output to the listed variables).
 - PUT with an object replaces all defaults.

 #### `default/`*x*